 Wherever this false amity of Canadian neoliberals and leftists is found, it’s the neolibs who tend to set the agenda, because — though they conceal it, sometimes even from themselves — they’re backed by capital.
 But politically, in this moment, they can’t win.
 Aimed at securing the participation of a more diverse range of the population in what’s inherently a brutal, exploitative system, Canadian neoliberalism offers no positive vision of a desirable life in a society organized on just principles.
 It doesn’t really know what to do with desire at all, except to shame it as it fans it or sublimate it in tech startups.
 It doesn’t know what to do with its historic guilt, except attempt in vain to exorcise it through moral panics, periodic public orgies of virtuous feeling that leave the structural causes of injustice intact.
 It’s neurotic and sclerotic.
 Joyless.
 A scold.

 It can’t win.
 In this moment, it cannot build a broad enough base of support.
 Against the insurgent populist right, it has no chance.
-And if Canada is to become the just society it purports to be, or even to hold on to its political achievements, its socialist left will need to distinguish itself from the woke, elite-oriented, performatively self-righteous neoliberal “left” with which much of the Canadian public conflates it.
-A Canadian left that can win will seek to repair social misery, but it isn’t woke.
-On the contrary, it’s deep dream: in which the imagination is unshackled from staid notions of what’s possible, what kind of collective subject Canadians might be, who we are when we say “We” and how we can best enable each other’s flourishing.
+And if Canada is to become the just society it purports to be, or even to hold on to its political achievements, its socialist left will need to distinguish itself from the elite-oriented neoliberal “left” with which much of the Canadian public conflates it.
+A Canadian left that can win will seek to repair social misery, but it’s not as much “woke” as it is deep dream: in which the imagination is unshackled from staid notions of what’s possible, what kind of collective subject Canadians might be, who we are when we say We and how we can best enable each other’s flourishing.